DelanoDuarte/javaspringjsf/README.md

-# javaspringjsf
+# Sample Application using Spring and JSF.
-Spring Application using JSF with Primefaces.
+Spring Application using Postgresql, JPA/Hibernate
+JSF with Primefaces.